The Best Smart Watches

-The best smart watch lets us keep our phone at arm’s distance, letting us know of texts and calls while remaining a sometimes incognito fashion accessory.
-We dug into tech reviews to separate must-haves from perks and then brought in 19 smart watches to test for ourselves call responsiveness, text-ability, app accessibility and general ease of use and comfort.
-While the right smart watch for you depends largely on the type of smartphone you have, three watches stood out for their reliable connectivity, gorgeous interfaces, and easy navigation.
+In order to find the best smart watch, we looked at text and call features and, of course, design.
+We dug into tech reviews to separate must-haves from perks.
+Then, we brought in 19 smart watches to test for call responsiveness, text-ability, app accessibility, and general ease of us.
+In the end, three watches stood out for their reliable connectivity, gorgeous interfaces, and easy navigation.

 - Apple Watch Series 3 GPS -

 - Samsung Gear Sport -

 Best Fashion Smart Watch

 Why we chose it

 The touchscreen, button, and dial (what Apple calls the “crown”) help you zoom in and out and move between apps fairly effortlessly.
 With this easy navigation it’s easy to forget we’re typing on a screen slightly smaller than an Oreo.
 In particular, we loved Apple’s app homepage, which displays all of the apps as icons in a honeycomb-like display.
 You can use the touchscreen to move around, and the dial to zoom in or pan out, to precisely tap on the one you want.